egel/tmux-gruvbox/README.md

 Hit `prefix + I` to fetch the plugin and source it.
 Your Tmux should be updated with the theme at this point.

 > [!NOTE]
-> If you used v1 before and interested to adpt to v2 use this [Migration Guide from v1 to v2][docs-migration-guide-from-v1-to-v2].
+> If you used v1 before and interested to adapt to v2 use this [Migration Guide from v1 to v2][docs-migration-guide-from-v1-to-v2].

 ### Install manually